Hobkane History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The generations and branches of the Hobkane family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Hobkane comes from the name Hobb, a pet form of the personal name Robert.
 This name was supplemented by the common diminutive suffix -kin.
 Thus, the original form of the surname Hobkane was Hobbe-kin.
-CITATION[CLOSE]

 Early Origins of the Hobkane family